gersonfreire/telegram-bot-framework/README.md

 * [X] Admin command to show users from persistence file ✓
 * [X] Command to load plugin system ✓
 * [X] Plugin system ✓
-* [ ] Show to admin user which commands is common or admin
+* [X] Show to admin user which commands is common or admin ✓
 * [ ] Load just a specified plugin
 * [ ] Paging for messages longer than 4096 characters
 * [ ] Stripe integration